Nancy (Boyd) Willey: Early life

 Nancy was born in Southampton, and grew up in Park Slope.
-Her mother, Annie Cooper Boyd, is a painter of the Shinnecock Hills Summer School of Art style.
+Her mother, Annie Cooper Boyd, was a painter of the Shinnecock Hills Summer School of Art style.
 Her family has lived in Sag Harbor for generations, her grandfather was William Cooper, a prosperous boatbuilder and son of a Whaler.
 Nancy graduated from Barnard College in New York City with a degree in sociology.
 There she met her future husband, (Dr.)Malcolm Macdonald Willey.
 They married in 1924.
 In 1932 the Willey's, a young, relatively middle-class family, responded to Architect Frank Lloyd Wrights published autobiography by writing to his publisher and requesting a meeting.
 Nancy wanted to build a house for eight thousand dollars and was seeking a like mind to design the house.
 While she did not think he would accept the commission, Wright accepted as she was his first paying client, following a dearth of commissions during the Great Depression.
 The first home scheme of the Malcolm Willey House was rejected by Nancy as too expensive at seventeen thousand ($299,216.30 in 2020).
 Wright went back to the drawing board, ultimately creating what was the first 'art home', a design copied across the Midwest as a middle class house and thereby securing his reputation as the greatest living American architect.
 The Willey house was in danger of demolition until it was restored in 2002 and placed on the NRHP.
 The house was progenitor to tens of thousands of cheap copies, which spawned a housing boom in the great plains after the deprivations of the Dust Bowl era.
 It was Wright's template for Usonia, which is now known as the AMERICAN RANCH Style House, which, partly due to the enthusiasm of Nancy Willey, that spark of creativity lit the way for his final period of architectural triumphs.